 - Improved patented filtration on the PCB board that is mounted at the A end of the cable.
 The new PCB is a redesigned layout with improved parts and shorter signal path lengths.

 - Materials used in the assembly of the PCB within the cable are different and reduce electrical noise to a much lower frequency range.

 - Both the A & B connectors are made from heavy (10u”) gold plated tellurium copper.
 The insulating material within these connectors is now PTFE (Teflon).

 - Ground wire is new.

 - +5V wire is new with even higher noise shielding and lower gauge (thicker) conductor.

 The new USB II cable has all the above and:

 - Different ground wire.

-- Different method for wrapping the conductors together.
+- Different method for assembly of the conductors.

 - Two rectangular sections for additional high frequency noise reduction.